Education

 Workshops

-Teaching is an integral part of my work as a musician, whether on a one-to-one basis or leading workshops and rehearsals.
-I particularly enjoy the variety of this aspect of my work: it might involve teaching 6-year-old Capulet and Montague gangs; leading a group of people with Parkinson’s Disease in raucous pirate shouts; or persuading Royal Academy postgraduates to sing while encumbered by a human crinoline skirt.
+An integral part of my work as a musician is leading workshops — whether it’s teaching 6-year-old Capulet and Montague gangs, exploring ballets with people living with Parkinson’s Disease, or persuading Royal Academy postgraduates to sing while encumbered by a human crinoline skirt.

-Other workshops I’ve led have been for the Musical Youth Company Oxford (12- to 18-year-olds); ‘Make a Musical in a Day’ sessions for Didcot’s Cornerstone Arts Centre and Creation Theatre’s ‘Put on a Musical Play in a Week’ workshops, with ages ranging from 6 to 16.
-Other projects have included sessions for teenagers at the Birmingham Hippodrome, for Live Nation Theatre, sessions in primary and secondary schools and for a special needs school; and MDing groups at the Pauline Quirke Academy and Stepping Stones Performing Arts.
+Other workshops I’ve led include ‘Make a Musical in a Day’ sessions for Didcot’s Cornerstone Arts Centre; Creation Theatre’s ‘Put on a Musical Play in a Week’ workshops; and ‘Write an Operatic Aria’ for Oxford Opera Company — geared at a range of ages from 6 to 16.
+Other projects have included sessions for teenagers at the Birmingham Hippodrome, sessions in primary and secondary schools and for a special needs school; and MDing groups at the Pauline Quirke Academy, Stepping Stones Performing Arts, and other performing arts institutions.

 DBS checked.

-I’m a member of the Musicians’ Union and follow MU guidance on fees.
+As a member of the Musicians’ Union, I follow MU guidance on fees.
 Please do drop me a line if you would like to know the current rates.